IBM/istio101/workshop/exercise-3/README.md

     guestbook-v2-56d98b558c-dshkh   2/2       Running   0          5d
     guestbook-v2-56d98b558c-mzbxk   2/2       Running   0          5d

-Notice that each guestbook pods have 2 containers in it.
+Notice that each guestbook pods has 2 containers in it.
 One is the guestbook container, the other is the Envoy proxy sidecar.

 ## Add the analyzer service
 The Watson Tone analyzer service will detect the tone in the words and convert them to corresponding emoticons.

 1. Deploy Watson Tone analyzer service.

+    > Note that you should use `bx target --cf` or `bx target -o ORG -s SPACE` to set the Cloud Foundry Org and Space before calling `bx service create...`

     ```console
       bx service create tone_analyzer lite my-tone-analyzer-service